galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-manage-cps.md

 Naming conventions are used to maintain order in the properties which are stored in the CPS.
 If a property in the CPS consists of a prefix, suffix, and a variable infix, then the prefix and suffix are lower-case, and the infix part of the property name is upper-case, to indicate that it is variable in nature.
 This convention allows the CPS to group names together and for easy searching and lookup by tests, Managers and users alike.
 Properties can be searched by using the prefix, suffix and a list of possible infixes.

 Namespaces are used to group properties together within the CPS.
 Namespaces help to restrict the values that can be drawn from the CPS.
 For example, test cases draw values only from the `test` namespace.
 The Galasa framework draws values from the `framework` namespace, for example, the location of the Credentials Store and the Dynamic Status Store.
 Managers also provide their own configuration properties, for example, the configuration properties of the Docker Manager are held in the `docker` namespace.

+Namespaces are either defined as `normal` or `secure` types.
+Returned values that are associated with properties in a `secure` namespace type are redacted, so property values are not displayed in returned results.
+All other namespaces are classed as `normal` type and these types of namespaces do display property values.
 The `--namespace` flag is mandatory for all `galasasctl properties` commands.

 ## <a name="retrievingnamespaces"></a>Retrieving namespaces from an Ecosystem